openstack-archive/fuel-library/README.md

 bundle exec rake spec_clean
 ```

-Once you have downloaded the dependencies, you can also just work within a
+Once you have downloaded the dependencies, you can also just work with a
-particular module using the usual rake spec commands if you only want to run a
+particular module using the usual 'rake spec' commands if you only want to run
-single module's unit tests.
-The upstream module dependencies are not included
+a single module's unit tests.
+The upstream modules defined in the fuel-library
-in the unit tests run by this command.
-They are excluded by having their name
+Puppetfile are automatically excluded from rspec unit tests.
+To prevent non-
+upstream modules that live in fuel-library from being included in unit tests,
-in the utils/jenkins/modules.disable_rspec file.
+add the name of the module to the utils/jenkins/modules.disable_rspec file.

 ### Module Syntax Tests
 -----------------------